A recent study has shown Halloween on a weekday is significantly more dangerous for both children and adults than when the holiday falls on a weekend.

 Should Halloween Always Be on Saturday?

-In response to these alarming statistics, autoinsurance.com has endorsed a movement to permanently move Halloween to the last Saturday in October.
+However, autoinsurance.com has endorsed a movement to permanently switch Halloween to the last Saturday in October.
 The study links directly to a 2018 petition created by The Halloween & Costume Association calling for the move.
 The petition has since switched focus to implementing a “National Trick or Treat Day,” separate from Halloween, on the last Saturday of every October.
 With a goal of 200,000 signatures, the petition is currently at 153,664.

 Halloween on Saturday would result in a safer holiday weekend overall, the study finds.
 “When Halloween fell on a Friday, the average fatal crash increase for Halloween and the day after was 52 percent,” the study said.
 “While Saturday Halloweens and the day after had an average of 27%.”